-Apraxia refers to the inability to produce skilled movements as the result of brain damage after excluding motor disorder that affects unskilled movements that would be considered to be able to disrupt skilled movements.
-Apraxia can be observed in diverse diseases, including stroke, brain tumors, head injury, corticobasal syndrome, Alzheimer disease, progressive supranuclear palsy, and other degenerative illnesses.
+Apraxia refers to the selective inability to produce skilled movements following brain damage, without affecting unskilled movements.
+Apraxia can be observed in diverse diseases, including stroke, brain tumors, head injury, schizophrenia, corticobasal syndrome, Alzheimer disease, progressive supranuclear palsy, and other degenerative illnesses.
 When it has been associated with focal brain injury, apraxia has usually been associated with left parietal pathology.
 The clinical value of apraxia is not well scientifically supported, particularly for whether the diagnosis of apraxia can recommend rehabilitation.
 However, diagnosing apraxia can assist determining whether a dementing illness is Alzheimer disease versus frontotemporal dementia.

 | || |